SCLARO: A Dataset for Grounded Scenario-Level Scene Understanding and ScenarioCLIP for Benchmarking: Experiment Details

-To better understand what the object encoder learns, we visualize where each model attends in the image using a Grad-CAM \cite{Selvaraju_2019} heatmap.
-For each test image, we feed the entire image through the object visual encoder and obtain the final ViT token sequence.
-The first token is the global CLS token, and the remaining tokens correspond to image patches.
-We interpret the similarity between each patch token and the CLS token as a proxy for how much that patch contributes to the predicted object representation.
-These similarities are reshaped into an $h\times w$ patch grid, upsampled to the input resolution, and overlaid on the original RGB image using a jet colormap.
+To understand what supervision from the SCLARO dataset's object annotations encourages a model to attend to, we visualise patch-level attention using Grad-CAM~\cite{Selvaraju_2019}.
+For each test image, we feed the full frame through the object visual encoder and interpret the cosine similarity between each patch token and the CLS token as a proxy for patch relevance.
+These similarities are reshaped into an $h \times w$ grid, upsampled to input resolution, and overlaid on the original image using a jet colourmap.

-Figure~\ref{fig:gradcam} compares PyramidCLIP \cite{gao2022pyramidcliphierarchicalfeaturealignment}, ScenarioCLIP without knowledge distillation, and ScenarioCLIP with knowledge distillation on three images.
-Since scenes often contain multiple objects, there is no single “correct” attention map.
-Instead, we qualitatively assess whether the highlighted regions align with the intuitive object of interest.
-Across all rows, ScenarioCLIP produces sharper and more localized responses around semantically meaningful regions.
-In the first image, ScenarioCLIP concentrates on the batter, bat, and catcher rather than diffuse background areas.
-In the second example, ScenarioCLIP focuses on the camera and the child’s hands, while PyramidCLIP \cite{gao2022pyramidcliphierarchicalfeaturealignment} and ScenarioCLIP w/o KD allocate substantial mass to the background wall.
-Similarly, in the final image, ScenarioCLIP emphasizes both people and their interaction, whereas the baselines attend more to surrounding clutter (e.g., curtains and background).
-These visualizations indicate that ScenarioCLIP learns more object-centric, relation-aware representations than PyramidCLIP \cite{gao2022pyramidcliphierarchicalfeaturealignment}.